Steven Woodcock (film director): Other work

-Steven Woodcock has written for the Yorkshire Post newspaper as an editorial columnist on the opinion pages.
+Woodcock wrote for the Yorkshire Post newspaper as an editorial columnist on the opinion pages.
 Some of his newspaper and magazine articles are illustrated with his own dramatic black and white art photographs, possibly explaining why his movies are well shot.
 His writing ranges from straight socio political commentary through issues about morality (the major theme in his films) and the arts.
 He wrote an off-the-wall piece about why such a prolific weed as the dandelion is his favourite flower.

-Steven Woodcock was interviewed in a 12-page article in 2007 by the Gerry Anderson fan magazine, FAB.
+Woodcock was interviewed in a 12-page article in 2007 by the Gerry Anderson fan magazine, FAB.
 In it he said he'd made the movies he made because they were easier to finance than big budget action or sci-fi films, which he'd always wanted to make.
 At the time of the interview he was developing an action TV show with a British TV channel and he said it was more like the American CSI cop shows than his films.

-In February 2006 Steven Woodcock and his co-producer wife Julie were featured in a prime-time documentary at 7.30pm on ITV1 called My Northwest, where they were interviewed about their films and clips were shown from the star studded Odeon premiere of The Jealous God that was simultaneously broadcast live on British TV by ITV, BBC, and Sky.
+In February 2006, Woodcock and his co-producer wife Julie were featured in a prime-time documentary at 7.30pm on ITV1 called My Northwest, in which they are interviewed about their films while clips from the Odeon premiere of The Jealous God were shown.